Firefly III has several types of accounts. This goes beyond your own bank accounts and credit cards; there's more to finance than those two.

 Firefly III supports liabilities such as debts and loans, that you can track using Firefly III.
 The idea is pretty simple, but it isn't 100% accountant approved.
 So beware.

 Although you can set the interest rate for a liability, Firefly III will not automatically calculate the interest due.

 Any debt or loan you have is stored as a liability with a negative start balance, starting on the day you took out the loan.
 For example, -30.000 student loans, starting on July 5th, 2015.

 A mortgage can also be stored this way.

-If you borrow money to other people, I recommend you use the same system.
+If you lend money to other people, I recommend using the same system.
 Store the money as a negative amount.
-My reasoning is that since you don't have the money you're in the red, and each deposit from those other people increases your networth back to what it's supposed to be.
+My reasoning is that since you don't have the money you're in the red, and each deposit from those other people increases your net worth back to what it's supposed to be.